“The most well-designed liquor stores allow customers the ability to easily navigate your shop and quickly find the

 Give the customer what they want.
 Sounds simple, right?
 New business owners often forget about this simple idea.
 One way to understand what your customers want is through data available online.

-According to a survey by TABS Analytics, the state of New Jersey has the highest amount of consumer wine sales per purchase than any other state in the United States, with neighboring New York following close behind.
-When operating a liquor store in the Tri-state area, featuring a vast selection of wines from around the world will help you maintain profitability given the tremendous customer demand.
+According to a survey by TABS Analytics, New Jersey has the highest amount of consumer wine sales per purchase than any other state in the United States, with neighboring New York following close behind.
+When operating a liquor store in the Tri-state area, featuring a vast selection of wines worldwide will help you maintain profitability given the tremendous customer demand.

 Now let’s get into the beer.
 The popularity of craft beers has significantly increased with consumers over the past 10 years.
 If your store’s in a geographic location with popular breweries nearby, featuring those beers can be extremely beneficial to your business, as stocking these products speak directly to local customers.

 Another product to consider selling in your store is cannabis-infused beer.
 From a legislation perspective, each year, more and more states are loosening their laws on cannabis, and many manufacturers have begun testing different cannabis-infused beverages based on market demand.
-In fact, Food & Beverage Magazine highlights this type of beer as one of the top five trends in the alcohol industry in 2019.
+In fact, Food & Beverage Magazine highlights this type of beer as one of the top five alcohol industry trends in 2019.
 Do you think it’s right for your customers?